Join me!

 Ever since the 1970’s, feverfew has been a popular choice for migraines and headaches.
 Studies show that not only does feverfew reduce the severity of migraines, but it also helps to reduce the frequency when taken regularly.
 It also can help to remove nausea that is associated with migraines.

-However, it is best used as a prevention tool rather than as an on the spot cure for headaches.
+However, it is best used as a prevention tool rather than as an on-the-spot cure for headaches.

 Anti-Inflammatory Properties